KYPHOSIS

 Can be a result of the paralysis of abdominal and Thoracic And paraspinal muscles.

-Which are the Causes of Kyphosis ?
+What are the Causes of Kyphosis?

-Kyphosis occurs when the vertebrae in the upper back become more wedge shaped.
+Kyphosis occurs when the vertebrae in the upper back become more wedge-shaped.

 Abnormal vertebrae can be caused by: